PetraOleum/2016-Notes/Statistics 2a.markdown

 We need to do conditional odds ratios, not marginal odds ratios.
 Given a particular race, we calculate the odds ratio at each level.

-The race effect: Given any level of political view, the estimated odds of voting for regan for the white race is 17.934 times that of the non-whites (from SAS output directly).
+The race effect: Given any level of political view, the estimated odds of voting for Regan for the white race is 17.934 times that of the non-whites (from SAS output directly).
 This is e^(2.88 - 0)

-Political view effects: given any race, the odds of voting for Regan are the highest when politcal view is at level 6, and the lowest is at political view 1.
-We can calcuate the odds ratio between any two levels.
+Political view effects: given any race, the odds of voting for Regan are the highest when political view is at level 6, and the lowest is at political view 1.
+We can calculate the odds ratio between any two levels.

 There are now six residual degrees of freedom, having removed the six non-redundant parameters of the interaction parameter.
 This is the degrees of freedom number after the deviance value given by SAS.